alicegmn/dara/README.md

 - This shows a list of the users top songs which they can scroll through, and click on the song to take them to the Spotify App or browser page to play the song.
 - UI/UX includes responsiveness, cursor-pointer, and a hover effect

+# Favorite Songs Feature Overview

+Add or remove songs from favorites.
+It leverages Zustand for state management with persistence in localStorage.

+## Key Components

+- **Favorite Store (`favoriteStore.ts`):**

+  - Manages a list of full song objects.
+  - Uses Zustand with persist middleware to save state in localStorage.
+  - Provides `addFavorite` and `removeFavorite` functions.

+- **FavoriteButton Component (`FavoriteButton.tsx`):**

+  - Toggles a song’s favorite status via Spotify API (PUT to add, DELETE to remove).
+  - Dynamically changes appearance and text based on favorite status.
+  - Prevents event propagation to avoid interfering with other click events.

+- **SongItem Component (`SongItem.tsx`):**

+  - Displays individual song details.
+  - Integrates the FavoriteButton for quick favoriting/unfavoriting.
+  - Supports song playback via the global player store.

+- **Favorites Page (`Favorites.tsx`):**
+  - Retrieves and displays the list of favorite songs from the global store.
+  - Renders songs using the SongItem component.
+  - Provides a navigation link back to the home page if no favorites are present.

+## Workflow

+1. **Adding a favorite:**
+   The user clicks the FavoriteButton, which sends a PUT request to Spotify.
+Upon success, the song is added to the global favorite store and persisted.

+2. **Removing a favorite:**
+   If a song is already favorited, clicking the button sends a DELETE request to Spotify and removes the song from the global store.

+3. **Displaying favorites:**
+   The Favorites page renders the list of favorite songs, allowing users to view and play their selected tracks.

+This modular design ensures a seamless user experience with persistent favorite song management across sessions.